alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.162` in sidebar: "Higher-Level Feats: **Mountain Stance (1st)**".
 Should be **Ki Strike (1st)**, as many of the other listed feats require it.
 * `p.170` in Ranger Feats sidebar: "To the Ends of the Earth" and "Triple Threat" have the same background color instead of alternating.
 * `p.173, 175`: Lightning Snares is an upgrade over Quick Snares but doesn't have it as a requirement.
+* `p.174`: Terrain Master is a level 8 feat but requires *wild stride* which is gained at 11th level.
 * `p.176` in Stealthy Companion: Doesn't list Animal Companion as a prerequisite.
 * `p.176` in Warden's Guidance: Your allies need to see or hear the ranger to gain the benefit but the effect doesn't have the auditory or visual trait.
 * `p.184` in Minor Magic: Sweet, the Rogue gets spells.
 What ability do I use for the spell DC?
 There's also no trained proficiency in Spell DC or Spell Attack Roll.